This is how I touch people.

 The line rang through the little theatre, stilling the shuffle of popcorn bags and the crinkling of candy wrappers.

-Or perhaps it was just me who felt the stillness, who suddenly sat up a little straighter, and heard the accompanying roll of distant thunder and the whirl of timpanis that accompany these moments when my cosmic truth is revealed (often in the oddest of ways).
+Or perhaps it was just me who felt the stillness, who suddenly sat up a little straighter, and heard the roll of distant thunder and the whirl of timpanis that accompany moments when my cosmic truth is revealed (often in the oddest of ways).

 This is how I touch people.

 Pause.
-We looked at each other.
+We look at each other.

 I had left the house hungry, so none of this was going down well with me.
 Andrew pulled out his cell phone and found another theatre, one that had dinner as well, where Chef was also playing.

 I was dubious.
 Random food on a tight timeframe when you’re gluten, tomato, and potato intolerant is seldom successful.